150 SC State Guard members may be pulled into election duty for June primary

 Working the polls as State Guardsmen "has nothing to do with me being sheriff of Richland County," he said.

-Lott described the State Guard's use as in the pre-planning stage and that a final decision will be done by the first part of next week with various state agencies involved.
+Lott described the State Guard's use as in the pre-planning stage and that a final decision will be made by the first part of next week, with various state agencies involved.

 State Guardsmen who work the election would receive standard poll worker wages.
 And they would receive online training.

-Employing the State Guard comes as a record number of people are seeking to vote by mail this year — signs of a positive public response to lifting requirements during the coronavirus pandemic.
+Employing the State Guard comes as a record number of people are seeking to vote by mail this year — signs of a positive public response to lifting requirements during the COVID-19 pandemic.

 The total number of absentee ballots requested statewide reached nearly 146,000 at midday Friday, with the pace picking up in the week since the Legislature acted to lift absentee voting restrictions on an emergency basis.

-Charleston County — the anchor county to the 1st Congressional District where Republicans will pick a congressional nominee in a little more than two weeks — has the most requests: 23,000; followed by Richland County, which includes Columbia, with nearly 16,000.
+Charleston County — the anchor county to the 1st Congressional District where Republicans will pick a congressional nominee in a little more than two weeks — has the most requests: 23,000.
+It is followed by Richland County, which includes Columbia, with nearly 16,000.

 State Election Commission spokesman Chris Whitmire said this week many voters who are attuned to the party primary process followed what the Statehouse did in trying to make the turnout safer.